miniBill/minibill.github.io/_posts/2019-10-24-advanced-elm-codecs.md

 I hope that this post helped you make more sense of the types inside `elm-codec`.
 I intend to continue publishing posts in the "Advanced Elm" spirit, and I think I'll talk about either crazy compile-time checking of tree/graph structure or writing a compiler-checked `modBy`.
 Let me know what would you like to see!

 Please send me feedback via Slack, Discourse or e-mail!

+A big thank you to Folkert de Vries and Wolfgang Schuster for feedback on the first drafts.
+The errors are mine alone though!